Applying Scientific and

 Electric service insufficiency is often aggravated by owners who add appliances without upgrading the wiring.
 If a homeowner adds appliances without upgrading the electric service, a hazardous condition may be created.

 Only a Licensed Electrician should open a circuit breaker panel.
 A Licensed Electrician can correct hazards created by opening electrical panels.
 A responsible Home Inspector will not open electrical panels.

 Communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
 (Exceptions are made for homeowners wiring their own home.)

-Our Engineers determine the condition of the wiring by visual examination.
+Our Professional Engineers determine the condition of the wiring by visual examination.
 The question is why do some Home Inspectors insist on opening the circuit breaker panel when it creates a hazard.

 Years ago, it was considered sufficient to have only a termite inspection performed before purchasing a home.
 If there was no evidence of an active termite infestation, it was incorrectly assumed that the house had no structural damage.

 A termite control specialist can look for evidence of termite activity, but cannot assess the structural impact of termite damage.
 You need an Engineer to assess the structural impact of termite damage.

 Termite control specialists and Professional Engineer Home Inspectors look differently at termite evidence.
 Professional Engineer Home Inspectors look for the impact of the termites and termite damage, particularly if the damage is structural.
 A termite control specialist is looking at the need for termite treatment.
 You have the house checked for termites by both a Professional Engineer Home Inspectors and a termite control specialist.
 This maximizes your chances of finding termite activity and structural damage.
 You should also obtain a warranty against future termite activity from the termite control specialist.